 Weaponizing truth so that there’s no tenderness beneath something that poses as truthfulness will always be an act of violence rather than love.
 That’s an obstacle – and love and prayer are needed in abundance to overcome.

-What is the scriptural symbolism of feet, and how have your recent trials enhanced your understanding?
+What is the scriptural symbolism of feet?

 Isaiah 52:7 springs to mind and was quoted by a friend, Ann Madsen, this morning: I’m quite tempted to send a picture of them with the Wasach front in the distance and the words ‘How beautiful upon the mountains are the feet of him that bringeth good tidings, that publisheth peace; that bringeth good tidings of good, that publisheth salvation; that saith unto Zion, Thy God reigneth!’
 That’s what I want to say lovingly to Zion gathered here, but my feet aren’t beautiful on the outside!